Take a glimpse at the great facilities and the people who make up the Utah cross country and track & field program.

 Sarah Feeny was a bronze medalist at the 2015 Pan American Juniors and a silver medalist at the U.S. Juniors in the 1500 meters.
 In 2016, Chrissy Glasmann finished sixth in the javelin at U.S. Junior Championships.

-Kyle Kepler has coached four athletes to All-America honors at Utah.
+Kyle Kepler has coached five athletes to All-America honors at Utah.

 Amanda Mergaert was a five-time All-American with her career culminating in first-team honors in cross country in 2012 and the indoor mile and the outdoor 1,500 in 2013.